Grammar Worksheets

 Complex sentences help writers express deeper ideas by showing cause, time, contrast, and more!
-On this page, you’ll discover engaging worksheets that guide students in combining ideas using subordinating conjunctions like because, since, after, and while
+On this page, you’ll find printable worksheets and exercises that help students combine ideas using subordinating conjunctions like because, since, after, and while.

-1. Turn the simple sentence into a complex sentence and highlight the adverb group.
+1. Turn the simple sentence into a complex sentence and highlight the adverbial clause.

-2. Circle MC if the given clause is the ‘main clause’ and DC for ‘dependent clause.’
+2. Mark MC if the clause is the main clause and DC if it is a dependent clause.
 Then, complete the complex sentence by adding another clause.

 Answer key:

-3. Read each of the sentences and tick the independent clause.
+3. Read each sentence and tick the independent clause.

 4. Choose the correct subordinating conjunction (SWABI) to combine the independent clauses into one complex sentence.